 - blood in the urine or semen

-Anyone experiencing these symptoms should consult with their doctor as soon as possible.
-While many other conditions can cause similar symptoms, it is important to rule out prostate cancer.
+Many other conditions, including prostatitis and benign prostatic hypertrophy, can cause similar symptoms.
+However, anyone experiencing these symptoms should consult with their doctor as soon as possible to rule out prostate cancer.

-Once a person has been diagnosed with prostate cancer, the signs of metastasis will vary depending on the where the cancer spreads and how quickly it is growing.
+Once a doctor makes a diagnosis of prostate cancer, complications from metastasis will depend on where the cancer spreads to, and how quickly it is growing.

-For example, a person with prostate cancer and local metastasis to nearby lymph nodes may not experience any change in symptoms.
+For example, a person with prostate cancer that has spread to nearby lymph nodes may not experience any change in symptoms.